 By Dianna Bautista

-Live music, an inviting yet calming space filled with greenery and smells that reminded me of my childhood.
-This is what greeted me at the grand opening of D’Cocina, a Filipino restaurant and bar chain, in Fulham, London on Saturday, 25th April.
+Live music, an inviting yet calming space filled with greenery, and aromas that reminded me of my childhood — this is what greeted me at the grand opening of D’Cocina, a Filipino restaurant in London, on Saturday, 25 April.

 D’Cocina hosted a full day event to celebrate their new restaurant.
 From 11 am until late in the evening, patrons filled the tables and the open dance floor as they enjoyed delicious food and music from local Filipino artists.
-The event was fully booked, with 400 guests expected to attend.
+The event was fully booked, with 400 guests expected to attend throughout the day.

 It felt like a fitting end to Filipino Food Month, as I sat and ordered a filling combination of shrimp tempura and sisig.
 With the grilled pork and egg sizzling plate on my table, the DJ behind me, and the stage in front of me, I waited for the first performance.